Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand fact finding and recording in a legal context, draft effective attendance notes, and communicate time-critical actions and risk warnings.
-In particular, this article will assist your revision of:
+For SQE2, you are required to understand fact finding and recording in a legal context, draft effective attendance notes, and communicate time-critical actions and risk warnings, with a focus on the following syllabus points:

 Test Your Knowledge